NVlabs/RL-TNCO/README.md

 # RL-TNCO

 RL-TNCO is a reinforcement learning algorithm for solving the tensor network (TN) contraction problem.
-Specifically, this algorithm learns a good contraction order.
+The goal of this algorithm is to find a good contraction order.

-You can read more about it in our [paper](https://proceedings.mlr.press/v162/meirom22a/meirom22a.pdf).
-To learn more about tensor network in.
-These [resources](https://stable-baselines3.readthedocs.io/en/master/guide/rl.html) are recommended for a gentle introduction on reinforcement learning.
+You can read about it in more details in our [paper](https://proceedings.mlr.press/v162/meirom22a/meirom22a.pdf).
+To learn more about tensor network, consider reviewing [this](https://docs.nvidia.com/cuda/cuquantum/cutensornet/overview.html#introduction-to-tensor-networks).
+For a gentle introduction on reinforcement learning, we recommended these [resources](https://stable-baselines3.readthedocs.io/en/master/guide/rl.html).

 ## Prerequisites